88fingerslukee/fog-docker/README.md

 - **Features**: File uploads, image transfers
 - **Workarounds**: Host networking for direct file access

-## 🌐 Traefik Integration
+## 🌐 Reverse Proxy Integration

-This stack is designed to work with Traefik for reverse proxy functionality:
+This stack can used standalone or in a reverse proxy configuration.
+Here is a traefik example, but it should work with others.

 ```yaml
 # traefik/dynamic/fog.yml